Safety—It Starts at the Beginning

 To help Canada’s railways foster a healthy safety culture, RAC created a new Safety Culture Initiative in 2014.
 The idea behind it is simple—getting people within the rail industry talking about, and thinking about, how to make safety the top priority in all decision-making, planning and day-to-day operations.

-As part of the initiative, RAC has developed a safety culture assessment tool in partnership with experts in the safety culture research community, the railway industry, and Transport Canada’s Railway Research Advisory Board.
+As part of the initiative, RAC has developed a safety culture assessment process in partnership with experts in the safety culture research community, the railway industry, and Transport Canada’s Railway Research Advisory Board.
 The tool is being used to survey railway staff—from management to supervisors and tradespeople—to gauge their views about their company’s safety culture.
 Based on the survey’s results, RAC is helping its members to develop and implement concrete plans of action, to ensure that a positive safety culture is achieved and maintained at each railway.

 Working Together to Build a Safer Rail Industry